 Triton Pools must have a per-instance quota value.
-The quota value is used to determine which Triton instances have available “space” to assign new leases.
+The quota value is used to determine which Triton instances have available “space” for new leases to be assigned to.

-The meaning of the units used to define the quota are determined by the pool’s creator.
+The meaning of the units the quota is defined as is determined by the pool’s creator.
 TMS applies no specific meaning to the value.

-TMS only compares a lease’s quota request against any available quota on Triton instances in the pool.
-TMS does not inspect Triton or the GPU to determine the actual amount of available GPU memory.
+In the above case, TMS would only compare a lease’s quota request against any available quota on Triton instances in the pool.
+TMS would not inspect Triton or the GPU to determine the actual amount of available GPU memory.
 There is no enforcement of quota values at runtime.

-For example, if you know that each Triton instance in a pool is capable of hosting four leases, you can create the pool with a per-instance quota value of 4, with each lease specifying a quota value of 1.
+For example, it might be known ahead of time that each Triton instance in a pool is capable of hosting four leases.
+Therefore, the pool could be created with a per-instance quota value of 4, and each lease would specify a quota need value of 1.

-Triton Pools are defined with a minimum and maximum number of Triton instances that they’re allowed to create and host.
-When the minimum value is greater than zero, the pool attempts to always have at least that number of Triton instances available.
+Triton Pools are defined with a minimum and maximum number of Triton instances they’re allowed to create and host.
+When the minimum value is greater than zero, the pool will attempt to always have at least that number of Triton instances available.

 These limits are used to determine when a pool scales the number of Triton instances present in the pool.
-When a lease is created and assigned to the pool and there are no available Triton instances with sufficient available quota to host the lease, the pool attempts to add a new Triton instance, but only if it has not already reached its maximum capacity.
-When a pool has insufficient capacity and cannot add a new Triton instance, any lease creation attempts are rejected.
+When a lease is created and assigned to the pool and there are no available Triton instances with sufficient available quota to host the lease, the pool will attempt to add a new Triton instance only if it has not already reached it maximum capacity.
+When a pool has insufficient capacity and cannot add a new Triton instance, any lease creation attempt will be rejected.

-When attempting to create new Triton instances, pools are limited by the amount of available cluster resources.
+Note: When attempting to create new Triton instances, pools are limited by available cluster resources.

 Triton Pool definitions include an option to not enforce that each Triton instance be restricted to the Triton backends used by the first lease deployed on it.
 Enforcement is enabled by default because the mixing of Triton backends is discouraged due to issues with memory management.

-From this point on, because enforcement is enabled, only leases that depend on the TensorFlow and/or PyTorch backends are deployed to this Triton instance.
-When a second lease is deployed to this Triton instance, it only contains models with backends meeting this requirement.
+From this point on, because enforcement is enabled, only leases which depend on the TensorFlow and/or PyTorch backends will be deployed to this Triton instance.
+When a second lease is deployed to this Triton instance, it will only contain models with backends meeting this requirement.

 The first time TMS encounters a model, its backend is considered unknown and therefore cannot be assigned to any existing Triton instance.
-After deployment, TMS determines which Triton backend the model depends on and updates its record of the Triton instance to reflect the correct mix of backends active on the instance.
-Additionally, TMS records the Triton backend information of the model such that all future deployments of the same model are able to correctly select the Triton instances that match the model’s Triton backend requirements.
+Once deployed, TMS will learn which Triton backend the model depends on and will update its record of the Triton instance to reflect the correct mix of backends active on the instance.
+Additionally, TMS will record the Triton backend information of the model such that all future deployments of the same model will be able to correctly select which Triton instances match the model’s Triton backend requirements.

-When enforcement is disabled, TMS selects Triton instances without taking into consideration model backends or which Triton backends are active on instances.
-This simplifies instance selection, but incurs the risk of attempting to load a model with a backend that’s not present on a Triton instance.
-There is also a risk that the instance has insufficient memory available to the load the model.
+When enforcement is disabled, TMS will select Triton instances without taking into consideration for model backends and which Triton backends are active on instances.
+This simplifies instance selection, but incurs the risk of attempting to load a model with a backend that’s not present on a Triton instance and the instance having insufficient memory available to the load the model.

 Enabling enforcement is recommended unless extensive testing with a restricted set of models has been done to ensure Triton instance stability.

-Quota based shared Triton (QBST) leases are defined as one or more models with a specified quota consumption value and are assigned to a Triton Pool.
-The specified quota consumption value, or quota, is used to determine how the lease’s models are hosted.
-Leases with multiple models always have all models hosted by a single Triton instance.
+Quota based shared Triton (QBST) leases are defined as one or more models with a specified quota consumption value and assigned to a Triton Pool.
+The specified quota consumption value, or quota, is used to determine how the lease’s models will be hosted.
+Leases with multiple models will always have all of its models hosted by a single Triton instance.

-The quota value of a QBST lease defines the amount of “space” or resources that the lease consumes.
-The units or meaning of the value for the quota is defined by the pool’s creator.
+The quota value of a QBST lease defines the amount of “space” or resources the lease will consume.
+The units or meaning of the value the quota is defined as is determined by the pool’s creator.
 TMS applies no specific meaning to the value.

-A lease could be created that expects to consume a quarter of the capacity of a Triton instance and would be assigned a quota value of 2.
+Continuing with the example, lease could be created which expects to consume a quarter of the capacity of a Triton instance would be assigned a quota value of 2.
 This lease could share the Triton instance with any combination of other leases whose quota sum is less than or equal to 6 (the remaining quota capacity).

-It is up to the pool’s administrator to determine the units and meaning of a pool’s quota, and the measures by which a lease is expected to determine the amount of quota it consumes.
+It is up to the pool’s administrator to determine the units and meaning of a pool’s quota, and the measures by which a lease is expected to determine the amount quota it will consume.

 TMS uses lease and pool quota values to determine how and where to place leases within a pool.
 TMS does not enforce any kind of resource utilization after a lease has been assigned to a Triton instance.

-Extending the previous example, a lease creator specifies that their lease consumes 2 quota units.
-In actuality, the lease consumes 8 quota units (that is, an entire Triton instance).
+Extending the example above, a lease creator specifies that their lease consumes 2 quota units.
+In actuality the lease consumes 8 quota units (i.e. an entire Triton instance).
 Because the lease consumes significantly more resources than advertised, several of the loaded models, including models loaded for other leases, experience significant performance degradation and out of memory errors.